All Episodes

 Not now, but okay.

-My question is here in Colorado, there are two labs right now that are offering the antibody tests.
+My question is, here in Colorado, there are two labs right now that are offering the antibody test.

-Apparently they're not FDA approved, but I still believe I've continued to fly through this whole virus.
+Apparently, they're not FDA approved, but I do believe I've continued to fly through this whole virus.

 I'm pretty sure I already had it.

-Or do I wait another three weeks or however long it's gonna take for the FDA to approve specific tests?
+So my question for Dr. Oz is, do I go take the antibody test or do I wait another three weeks or however long it's going to take for the FDA to approve specific tests?

 Well, the FDA has gotten overwhelmed.

-And so, in order to allow access to testing, they've uh done something called an emergency use authorization.
+And so in order to allow access to testing, they've done something called an emergency used authorization.

 Doesn't mean the tests aren't good.

-I don't think it's any urgency to your getting tested.
+I don't think there's any urgency to your getting tested.

-It's not gonna change your day-to-day life, other than you'll feel more comfortable that you got through it already.
+It's not going to change your day-to-day life other than you'll feel more comfortable that you got through it already.

-And as a flight attendant, that that might make your your you know, you feel a little more comfortable as you get on the plane.
+And as a flight attendant, that might make you feel a little more comfortable as you get on the plane.

 I personally haven't gotten the antibody test yet.